 Seeking proper medical care during withdrawal can help you manage your symptoms and stay safe throughout the process.
 In some cases, undergoing treatment during withdrawal can eliminate physical symptoms altogether.

-Drug Withdrawal Symptoms Can Be Psychological
+Drug Withdrawal Symptoms Can Also Be Psychological

 Mental and emotional symptoms of drug withdrawal can be just as intense as physical symptoms.
 In some cases, they can be worse.
 It’s easy to feel like you’ll never get out of the frenzied and depressive detox state.